Learn-TypeScript/understanding-typescript/README.md

             2. `in`
             3. `instanceof`
         - Discriminated Unions: It's a pattern to use with union types and make working with type guards easier.
+        - Type Casting: You can say TS that some value is of specifiek type!